hetissimpel/radioformac/README.md

 The original library was for iOS and he version presented here and embedded in the app has been changed to target the slightly different macOS audio subsystem requirements.

-This was created by a no defunct company called Yakamoz Labs and its author [Kemal Taskin](https://github.com/kemaltaskin) has kindly approved the release of this library as part of the overall app.
+This was created by a now defunct company called Yakamoz Labs and its author [Kemal Taskin](https://github.com/kemaltaskin) has kindly approved the release of this library as part of the overall app.

 # FFmpeg